 Arching Action

 The same is true above arched openings.
 The arch itself only needs to support loads from within the described triangle above the opening, provided there is sufficient uninterrupted masonry above the opening to provide arching action.
 Therefore the weight of masonry above supported by the arch can be assumed to be the weight of a triangle whose base is the span, L, and height is half the span.
-For simplicity, this dead load can be simulated using a uniform load over the entire span totaling 4/3 the weight within the triangle.
+For simplicity, this dead load can be simulated using a uniform load over the entire span equalling 2/3 of the peak intensity of the triangular load.
 Applied loads above the arch are typically only considered if they are within the area of influence above the arch.
 For high-rise segmental and semicircular arches, where the bottom of the arch is not the same as the base of the assumed triangle, locations of applicable loads are shown in later sections.

 For arches where the masonry above the opening is not sufficiently tall to provide arching action, all loads and weight directly above the arch, extending to the top of the masonry, should be considered.